Hyde Park, Chicago: Promontory Point

 Promontory Point is an artificial peninsula that extends into Lake Michigan at 55th Street, providing views of the Downtown Chicago skyline to the north.
 Promontory Point is a common location for picnicking, sunbathing, and swimming.
 It made news as the location of the wedding reception between George Lucas and Mellody Hobson in June 2013.

 Jackson Park

 The southeastern corner of Hyde Park contains the northern end of Jackson Park.
 Jackson Park consists of lagoons surrounding an island in the middle (called the Wooded Island), on which a small Japanese garden is located.
 It is home to a large population of beavers and over two dozen species of birds.
 The Midway Plaisance, a wide boulevard that runs from Stony Island Avenue to Cottage Grove Avenue between 59th and 60th streets, connects Jackson Park to Washington Park (located to the west of Hyde Park).

 Jackson Park has been selected by the Obama Foundation as the site of the future Obama Presidential Center.

-Shopping districts
+Retail corridors

-53rd, 55th, and 57th streets host most of the businesses in Hyde Park.
+The shopping areas on 53rd, 55th, and 57th streets host most of the retail businesses in Hyde Park.